ktla99/Project-Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-The rock paper scissors project was an arduous adventure that I traverse through!
+This project was an arduous adventure that I had ever traversed through!

-Going through javascript was challenging, but the result was worth the effort.
+Going through the javascript portion was quite challenging, but the result was well worth the effort.
-HTML and CSS were also applied throughout this project.
+The HTML portion has becoming easier to work through as time passes.
+The CSS portion has to be the most stimulating as it required a touch of artistic creativity which I personally thrive in.

 Link to this project:
 https://ktla99.github.io/Project-Rock-Paper-Scissors/